dankmrt/RLHomework4/README.md

 ros2 run rl_fra2mo_description follow_waypoints.py
 ```
 # EXPLORING THE MAP
-In order execute the corrects waypoints go to the config folder of the rl_fra2mo_description package and change the strategy in "explore" and then run
+In order execute the corrects waypoints go to the config folder of the rl_fra2mo_description package and change the strategy in "explore"  in the waypoints.yaml file and then run
 ```bash
 colcon build